skdelphix/maskdocs/docs/Securing_Your_Sensitive_Data/Configuring_Your_Own_Algorithms.md

 # Configuring Your Own Algorithms

-This section describes how users can configure their own algorithms using Delphix’s built in security methods.
+This section describes how users can configure their own algorithms using Delphix’s built in algorithm frameworks.

-An integral part of the data masking process is to use algorithms to mask each data element.
-You specify which algorithm to use on each individual data element (domain) on the Masking's tab.
-There, you define a unique domain for each element and then associate the classification and algorithm you want to use for each domain.
-Use the Algorithm settings tab to create or delete algorithms.

-## Algorithm Settings Tab
+## Algorithm Settings

 The **Algorithm** tab displays algorithm Names along with Type and Description.
 This is where you add (or create) new algorithms.
-The default Delphix Masking Engine algorithms and any algorithms you have defined appear on this tab.
+The default algorithms and any algorithms you have defined appear on this tab.

-  - All algorithm values are stored encrypted.
+All algorithm values are stored encrypted.
 These values are only decrypted during the masking process.

 ![](./media/image25.png)

-## Adding New Delphix Masking Engine Algorithms
+## Creating New Algorithms

-If none of the default Delphix Masking Engine algorithms meet your needs, you might want to create a new algorithm.
+If none of the default algorithms meet your needs, you might want to create a new algorithm.

-The Delphix Masking Engine Algorithm Frameworks give you the ability to quickly and easily define the algorithms you want, directly on the Settings page.
+Algorithm Frameworks give you the ability to quickly and easily define the algorithms you want, directly on the Settings page.
 Then, you can immediately propagate them.
 Anyone in your organization who has the Delphix Masking Engine can then access the information.

 Administrators can update **system**-defined algorithms.
 User-defined algorithms can be accessed by all users and updated by the owner/user